bkryza/bash-swagger-codegen/README.md

 - All valid cURL options can be passed directly
 - Preview of cURL commands to execute each operation using `--dry-run` option
 - Complete help for entire service as well as for each operation
+- No external dependencies besides Bash >= 4.3 and cURL

 ## Usage